libp2p/specs/http/peer-id-auth.md

 ## Public Key Encoding

-The authentication below exchanges the peer's public key instead of its PeerID, as the public key can be used to verify signatures and derive the PeerID, while the PeerID may not contain the public key in all cases.
+The authentication below exchanges the peer's public key instead of its PeerID, as the PeerID alone may not be enough to validate a signature.
 The Public Key is encoded per the [Peer ID spec] under the section "Keys" section.

 ## Mutual Client and Server Peer ID Authentication